papivot/pace-docs/pks-bootcamp-prep.en.md

  - [ ] Working Harbor registry.
 If you do not have one, use the following steps to deploy a Harbor tile along with the PKS tile.
 Details of the configuration and howto is provided [here](https://docs.pivotal.io/partners/vmware-harbor/installing.html).

-* Download the Harbor product tile from Pivnet
+* Download the Harbor product tile from Pivnet.
 * Login to OpsManager and upload the Harbor product tile using the `Import a Product` function.
 * Validate that the valid stemcell is associated with the tile.
 * Configure the tile.
-Use the defaults (wherever possible) .
+Use the defaults (wherever possible).
 * Make sure Clair and Notary are enabled.
 * Clair Updater interval (Hours) is set to a number greater than 0 (e.g. 1)
 * Apply changes.
 * Once configuration is completed, make sure that the DNS is updated to reflect the public IP and FQDN.
 * Adjust the firewall, if necessary.
-Harbor requires ports 443 and 4443 (Notary)
+Harbor requires ports 443 and 4443 (Notary).
 * Validate the FQDN is reachable.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNTgxNDMyODAsMTg5NzE5OTk3OCwtMj
+eyJoaXN0b3J5IjpbMjMzOTM2MzE0LDE4OTcxOTk5NzgsLTIwND
-A0NzY1ODcxOSwtMTA2MTc1NTg0M119
+c2NTg3MTksLTEwNjE3NTU4NDNdfQ==
 -->